karrirasinmaki/blackpepperswing-www/_courses/2018-spring-tampere-bal-n-shag.md

 This course is suitable if you can already lead and follow a few simple figures.
 Alternatively, you should have significant experience in other dances and be ready to work more to catch up with the group if you have not taken Balboa/ Shag classes before.

 For more information send us your questions to info@blackpepperswing.com

+Registration open for the shag part of the course!

 {% include signup.html %}